jonnii/SpeakEasy/README.md

 the same.
 It exists primarily to scratch and itch I had that RestSharp couldn't and if you find it useful then great!

+I highly recommend you DO NOT USE THIS library.
+It most likely will not do anything you want.
+You are far better served by using RestSharp.
+It supports async, it has xml support, it has a big community, John Sheehan is far smarter than I am, it has documentation, it works. etc...

 Contributing
 ------------